wesleybertipaglia/spring-securepass/README.md

 - `POST /passwords/generate`: Generate a new password.

 ### Password Checker
-- `GET /passwords/strength`: Check the strength of a password.
+- `POST /passwords/check`: Check the strength of a password.

 ### Password Storage
 - `POST /passwords`: Store a password.